dotlang/language/doc/RFE.md

 `draw = [x: Circle -> ..., y: Square -> ...]`
 `draw = draw & [z: Triangle -> ...]`
 but if we allow conditions, compiler code will become complicated.
 Let's have developer deal with these things.
+This is useful but in large scale code will become confusing: what if conditions overlap? what is order of evaluation? for a real map, order should not matter.